scotthendrickson/react-blog-tutorial/README.md

 ```

-## Black Diamond: Local Storage
+## Black Diamond:

-### Match the styles to the designs
+* Match the styles to the designs
-### Change the color of the heqrt when a blog is liked and update the like count
+* Change the color or the heart icon when a blog is liked and unliked also update the count

 Good luck!